Darkphantom323/DocMinerMCP/README.md

-# Knowledge Base MCP Server
+# Document Miner MCP Server

 > 🧠 An intelligent MCP server that transforms your documents into a searchable knowledge base with AI-powered note generation and Obsidian integration.